 How to boost your immune system and keep it fighting fit, by Ayesha Muttucumaru

-During lockdown it may have been tempting to just sit on the sofa and binge box sets.
+Especially in the winter months, it can be tempting to just sit on the sofa and binge watch box sets.
 Don’t get us wrong, sometimes that’s just what’s needed, however, your body’s ability to fight off illness might suffer as a result.
-Making movement a daily priority plays a vital role in keeping our defences strong.
-What’s more, it also encourages us to get into a routine which experts agree can help boost mental health, should you still be self-isolating.
+Making movement a daily priority plays a vital role in keeping our defenses strong.
+What’s more, it also encourages us to get into a routine which experts agree can help boost mental health.

 Regularity is key rather than intensity – even walking can be beneficial, says immunologist and author of Immunity: The Science of Staying Well by Dr Jenna Macciochi.
 This is because lymph (the fluid that contains white blood cells) relies on the movement of muscles to move around the body.
 White blood cells have an array of tasks, including a ‘surveillance function’ to detect anything harmful and help the body to repair itself post illness.